oroinc/documentation/crm/admin_guide/email/email_configuration.rst

 for the user can be synchronized with the specified Outlook account and vice versa.
 The integration set-up is described in the relevant :ref:`Outlook Integration guide <user-guide-synch-outlook>`.

+.. note:: Please note emails are not synced in the course of Outlook integration.
+For that, please, refer to `Standard personal mailbox configuration (IMAP/SMTP)`_ section.

 Configuration of system mailboxes
 ---------------------------------